 Imagine you're dividing a pizza into equal slices for your friends.
-You might cut it into four slices, giving each person one-quarter of the pizza.
+But you might cut it into four slices, giving each person one-quarter of the pizza.
 That "one-quarter" is a perfect example of a rational number in action.
 It represents a precise, definable portion of a whole.
 Rational numbers aren't just abstract mathematical concepts; they are the building blocks of everyday calculations and measurements.

 Main Subheading